UMassCDS/slurmcollie/README.md

      6  running                         NA     NA                             this will take longer
 ```

-We now see the final status for each job: jobs #1, 4, and 5 finished without error.
+We now see the final status for most of the jobs: jobs #1, 4, and 5 finished without error.
 Job #2 threw an
 error, and we killed job #3.
 Job 6 is still running.
 The finished jobs have now reported statistics:
 how many cores they used, memory used, the total runtime ("walltime"), CPU time, and percent
 utilization of the CPU.
 There are several other fields available from info, but these are usually